dsyer/carto-demo/README.md

               name: $(workload.metadata.name)$
 ```

 You can see a `template` which is a standard `apps/deployment`.
 In the template the `workload.metadata.name` is used to provide labels and names of things.
 All supply chains have an output property `images` that we are using to pull out the image path for the deployment.
 Because of the way the supply chain was defined `images` has only one element, and its name is `image`.
-That element has an `image` property because its template had a `spec.imagePath`.
+That element is an [`ImageTemplate`](https://cartographer.sh/docs/v0.3.0/architecture/#templates) and its `spec.imagePath` output translates into an `image` input for other resources.

 ### See it Working